DavidVorick/knosys/README.md

 # Bitcoin Knowledge Systemization

 The primary goal of this repository is to simplify the process of learning the state-of-the-art with regards to Bitcoin and cryptocurrency in general.
 A first goal is providing links to all knowledge, and sorting the links by category.
-A second goal is summarizing each category and curating the links so that the most relevent information is easily accessible and noiser or redundant information sources are separated or pruned.
+A second goal is summarizing each category and curating the links so that the most relevant information is easily accessible and noisier or redundant information sources are separated or pruned.
 A third goal is making sure that there is fluid and easy direction when learning - categories should comfortably link to prerequisite or related categories.

 A single link or discussion may be relevant to multiple categories.
 When this is the case, the link should appear in all categories.